 - Informing next of kin of the dead alleged criminal.

 - Bi-annual statements of all encounter killings are to be sent to the NHRC and state commissions by a set date in a set format.

 - Disciplinary action against and suspension of a police officer if found guilty of wrongful encounter.

 - Compensation scheme under the CrPC to be followed for awarding it to the kin of the dead victim.

 - Police officers must surrender their weapons for investigation, subject to rights under Article 20 of the Constitution.

-- No out of turn gallantry awards for the officers involved in encounter killings.
+- No out-of-turn gallantry awards for the officers involved in encounter killings.

 - The family of the victim can complain to the Sessions judge if it feels that these guidelines have not been followed.
 The judge will take cognizance.

-‘The rule by gun’ should not be prefered to ‘the rule of law’.
+‘The rule by gun’ should not be preferred to ‘the rule of law’.
 The fundamental premise of the rule of law is that every human being, including the worst criminal, is entitled to basic human rights and due process.